 Volunteer Management Video

 There are nearly one million registered sex offenders and even more individuals with other criminal charges in the United States.
-Some have almost certainly slipped through the cracks at community centers that don’t have visitor and volunteer management security.

 Some community centers, most commonly religious centers, are prone to threats of violence.

-It’s important that anyone who has made a threat against the center or has committed violence towards the center is not allowed entry.
+It’s important that anyone who has criminal charges or who has made a threat against the center or committed violence towards the center is not allowed entry.

 Reviewing Volunteer Criminal Background Alerts